CUD2V/pccc-testing/README.md

 # Testing and Benchmarking of the pccc R Package

-This repository provides testing and bench marking of the [pccc](https://github.com/dewittpe/pccc) R package.
-Some of the tests and benchmarks will be publicly reproducible, some will not.
+This repository provides testing and benchmarking of the [pccc](https://github.com/dewittpe/pccc) R package.
+Because of data use agreements, only some of the tests and benchmarks will be publicly reproducible.

 The first three
 subdirectories are testing and benchmarks based on the